StefFrustagli/narcissism-sources/README.md

 - **User account**:
   One of the plans is to expand the functionalities available to users, aiming to streamline their experience.
 This would involve creating a dedicated user account page where users can manage their account settings and comments conveniently.
 Additionally, they will have options to delete their account and reset their password for added control over their personal information.

-- **Community page & comment app**:
+- **Community page & comment app (or 'why did you create a Comments app?')**:
-  I've included a comments app as part of the website, laying the groundwork for a future community page.
-Even though its relevance may not be immediately apparent, this is important in the future direction of the platform.
+  I've included a comments app because I was laying the groundwork for a future community page.
+Even though its relevance may not be immediately apparent at the current state of the website, this is important in the future direction of the platform.
 Sharing is a crucial aspect of the healing process, and having a platform for users to interact will be integral to the site's purpose.
-The comments app serves as an essential feature to manage user interactions and foster community engagement.
-This decision was made to establish a foundation for future features and enhance the overall user experience of the website.
+The comments app will serve as an essential feature to manage user interactions and foster community engagement.
+This decision was made to establish a foundation for future features and enhance the overall user experience.

 - **Collaborations & courses**:
-  My primary objective is to enhance the site's visibility by focusing on aesthetic improvements.
-Once these enhancements are in place, I intend to promote the site on relevant channels and platforms where discussions related to the subject matter take place.
-My plan is to contact professionals to collaborate on content or offer courses tailored to users' interests and needs.
+  My primary objective is to better the site's visibility by focusing on aesthetic improvements.
+Once these enhancements are in place, I intend to promote the site on relevant channels and platforms where discussions related to the subject take place.
+My plan is to contact professionals to collaborate on content and offer courses tailored to users' interests and needs.

-- **Error pages** are present in the website but the design was left to implement.
+- **Error pages** are present in the website but the design is left to implement.

 ## Technologies used